 Illustrated by Scott R. Blazek

-27 Full-color illustrations - Pronunciation guide - Song with music and French and English lyrics
+Pronunciation guide Song with music and French and English lyrics